monomadic/ni-file/README.md

 ## Special Thanks

-To Native Instruments, for monopolising and being a driving force in making the audio software industry so proprietary that I learned how to reverse engineer to open up your formats to everyone.
-I learned so much due to your ability to be evil.
+To Native Instruments, for being a driving force in monopolising the audio software industry, helping to make it so proprietary that I learned how to reverse engineer to open up your formats to everyone.
+I learned so much due to your propensity for evil.
+As anyone who has ever delved into audio software knows, proprietary formats have killed the experience ever since it first existed.
+So many projects destroyed midway due to 'compatibility issues' and whatnot.
+If you want to make samplers or dildos best of luck I don't care, but you don't own what people make with your software, including the patch metadata itself.

+Fair use exists for a reason, and this is it.